 Strengthen your online presence

-In response to cancelled art shows, exhibits, conferences, workshops, and coaching sessions, artists are taking a positive approach to overcoming the challenges of the Coronavirus.
+In response to canceled art shows, exhibits, conferences, workshops, and coaching sessions, artists are taking a positive approach to overcome the challenges of the Coronavirus.

 Visual artist Helen Klebesadel told us that she plans to focus more on online creativity coaching.
 “I will focus less on in-person teaching and creativity coaching for money, but will offer some online options,” she said in response to how she would be adjusting her art business in the face of the obstacles presented by COVID-19.

 Klebesadel is already planning for a year with a more limited income, but more time for making artwork.
 After noticing that some of her students were feeling isolated and afraid, she set up a Facebook group called the "Cabin Fever Creative Community" to share the work that everyone was making during this time of sheltering-in-place.

 “I will use this time to finally finish setting up an online watercolor workshop that I have been thinking about for five years,” she added.